 Google Analytics (GA) is a web-based service that allows the tracking and analysis of web traffic.
 Many parts of an organization can benefit from examining the data the tool provides and building a strategy around it.
 Since Concept3D’s interactive map is a web-based application Google Analytics into it to allow for greater insights.
-On September 15, 2020, at 1 PM EST/10 AM PST we will host a webinar on how we use Google Analytics.

 What is Google Analytics?